a00908270/masterthesis/thesis.md

 #### Deeplearning4J

 Deeplearning4J is an open-source machine learning library by the Eclipse Foundation released under the Apache 2.0 license.
 It provides a set of components, to read from various data sources and build neural networks.
-Deeplearning4J provides support for CPU and GPU processing.
+Deeplearning4J provides support for CPU and GPU processing. \cite{wired-dl4j}

+For large processing, the framework supports Hadoop, a way of scaled data storing and processing across numerous computer servers \cite{wired-dl4j}.

 ##### ND4J

-The framework is built on top of ND4J, a numerical computing engine, which implements n-dimensional array objects (tensors) for Java.
-It is a library, that is optimized for GPU processing with a CUDA backend and supports all common  operations to manipulate matrices.
-Parts of core are written in C++ to increase performance of numerical operations.
+The framework is built on top of ND4J, a numerical computing engine, which implements n-dimensional array objects (tensors) for Java \cite{nd4j-intro}.
+It is a library, that is optimized for GPU processing with a CUDA backend and supports all common operations to manipulate matrices \cite{nd4j-intro}.
+Parts of core are written in C++ to increase performance of numerical operations \cite{nd4j-benchmarking}.

 ##### Main Features

 The framework supports convolutional and recurrent nets and deep nets of various types.
-Furthermore it provides implementation of backpropagation and optimization algorithms, various activation- and loss functions as well as hyperparameters.
+Furthermore it provides implementation of backpropagation and optimization algorithms, various activation- and loss functions as well as hyperparameters. \cite{dl4j-features}

 The user interface features a computation graph and visualization tools, further explained in section \ref{training}.